A semiparametric scale-mixture regression model and predictive recursion maximum likelihood: PR maximum likelihood for regression

 In our implementation, we initialize $\hat\vbeta^{(1)}$ at the ordinary least squares estimator, and we take the input $(\U,\psi_0,w_1,\ldots,w_n)$ for the PR portion of the algorithm as discussed in Section~\ref{S:prml.reg}.
-The only adjustment required to the general PR algorithm in Section~\ref{SS:pr.non} is to add a step that calculates the weights $\hat\omega_i$ along the sequence.
+The only adjustment required to the general PR algorithm in Section~\ref{SSS:pr.non} is to add a step that calculates the weights $\hat\omega_i$ at each iteration.

-At PR--EM convergence, the corresponding weights $\hat\omega_1,\ldots,\hat\omega_n$ become a useful by-product.
-In particular, these weights can be used to identify outliers.
-That is, when $\hat\omega_i$ is close to zero, case $i$ has little influence on the estimates of $\beta$.
-So, those cases which are influential outliers will have small $\hat\omega$ values, which will make them relatively easy to identify based on the PR--EM estimation.
-See Section~\ref{SS:real} below.